s2bd/main/all_collections/_posts/2022-05-19-vrchat-friends.md

 - KillerCutigni 47e8
 - mike1104200 02f7
 - BlueWolf90 5016
+- Paige32 7a72

 ### 🟡 Tier D
+- bee_ran
+- EllaHollow55 343e
+- landanghost56 e91b
+- amelnamik 5e19
+- bengalvr d963
+- DauphDaddy e6b0
+- Diamond-_-Rose
+- TiraFisu
+- tokyo_mikado
-- (none yet)
+- Nana-Melody 7164

 Missing your name?
 No problem.
 Wait for the next update.
-Usually I scan through my friend list every 2-3 days for new additions.
-Tier ranks depend on factors such as whether I know you in-person or not, how much time you spent with me, how much valuable you are to me, etc.
+Usually we scan through our friend list every 2-3 days for new additions.
+Tier ranks depend on factors such as whether we know you in-person or not, how much time you spent with us, how much valuable you are to us, how much of a good person you are, etc.

 Sounds rather grim, but it's the truth.